tvandinther/tvandinther.github.io/src/content/blog/10-reasons-medium.md

 You now have a tool to convert engagement into money.
 If becoming a popular writer on the platform wasn't enough of an incentive to drive engagement, this turns the dial up.

 ## 3. There are no ads
-This aspect of medium appears like it should be a good thing, but there are a few reasons why this is not the
+This aspect of Medium appears like it should be a good thing, but there are a few reasons why this is not the
 <div class="-mt-32 relative z-10">
   <div class="w-full h-[86px] bg-gradient-to-t from-page to-transparent"></div>
   <div class="w-full h-64 bg-page px-[8vw] text-3xl text-center">